satchm0h/libdaq/modules/nfq/README.nfq.md

 Specifically, the module operates on packets queued by the kernel packet filter for userspace consumption via the NFQUEUE mechanism, usually controlled by iptables rules.
 The input specification given to the DAQ module should be the integer value of the queue number to receive and process packets on.
+You can optionally provide a network namespace path to be able to receive and process packets from a different network namespace, such as from a docker or kubernetes container.

 Packets will come up to the application with a datalink type of "RAW", which means the packet data begins with the IP header.